 Symbolism of pear tree in different cultures

-The journey to discover the cultural role of the pear tree in literature therefore has very ancient roots.
+Therefore, the journey to discover the pear tree’s cultural role in literature has very ancient roots.
 It starts in ancient Greece with Homer, Hippocrates, and Theophrastus, up to ancient Rome where, among others, Cato, Virgilio, and Pliny gave us indications on how important it was to cultivate this crop.
 In this comparison on the knowledge of this crop between the Greek and the Roman world, the latter prevailed over the origin of the name; the Italian term pear in fact derives from the Latin “pera” or “pira”.

 For many ancient gods, such as the Egyptian goddess Isis and the Greek goddesses Hera and Athena, the pear fruit was considered sacred.
 In particular, in Greece, reference is made to Aphrodite, goddess of love, to the shape of the pear fruit being associated with the female belly and therefore considered an erotic symbol.
 For Christian symbolism, however, the pear represented the love of Christ for humanity.